-Switching gears, and looking at the VVol ecosystem, we can see that partner uptake of Virtual Volumes has been particularly strong in the first year of VVols.
+Switching gears, and looking at the vVols ecosystem, we can see that partner uptake of Virtual Volumes has been particularly strong in the first year of vVols.
 VMware have worked closely with its storage partners to deliver this feature and the results of this collaboration can be seen in the rapidly growing ecosystem of certified Virtual Volume implementations.
-At the time of this writing, we have 14 vendors with certified VVol implementations and many more planned for release in the run up to VMworld later this year.
+At the time of this writing, we have 14 vendors with certified vVols implementations and many more planned for release in the run up to VMworld later this year.

 Another change we have seen over the course of the year is the increasing support for Virtual Volumes on all flash storage models from our partner ecosystem.
 As the economics of flash become increasingly attractive, there is a broad market push towards all flash options across a range of infrastructure models including traditional, converged, and hyper-converged.
 We have certainly seen this customer demand for all flash Virtual SAN and our partners are also seeing the demand for their solutions.
 The simple policy driven approach of VMware’s Storage Policy-Based Management (integral to Virtual Volumes and Virtual SAN) integrates well with the all flash configurations entering the market.
 Some notable all flash arrays supporting Virtual Volumes including the latest EMC VMAX All Flash storage, Hitachi Data Systems VSP F series, Fujitsu Eternus DX 200 F, and many others.

 For partners, Virtual Volumes provides the best option for deep integration with vSphere.
 Virtual Volumes and Storage Policy-Based Management delivers the best of both worlds to customers.
 Customers get the ability to leverage differentiated capabilities from their preferred storage vendor and can combine that with vSphere’s fine grained policy driven storage management.